anirudh-p1/Anti-MABL/README.md

 ---

+## The Problem

+* **The Rate of Atrophy:** In microgravity, astronauts lose **1–2% of their bone mass per month**.
+This rate drastically exceeds terrestrial osteoporosis, leaving astronauts highly susceptible to debilitating fractures and demanding an intensive post-flight recovery period.
+* **The Biological Cause:** Microgravity disrupts internal bone homeostasis.
+The altered environment suppresses Mesenchymal Stem Cells (MSCs), inhibiting osteoblast formation while triggering an overproduction of osteolytic cytokines (**IL-1, IL-6, and TNFα**).
+This communication failure causes the body to aggressively break down bone tissue without rebuilding it.
+* **The Current Hardware Gap:** Existing ISS countermeasures like NASA's ARED, alongside concept designs like DLR's ATHLETIC and NEX4EX, focus almost exclusively on lower-body, pushing motions.
+They neglect upper-body pulling muscle groups (e.g., *latissimus dorsi*, *rhomboids*) and grip strength.

+---

+## Design Brief

+Anti-MABL is engineered not to replace current equipment, but to serve as a specialized, compact complementary system.
+* **Target:** Upper-body pulling biomechanics and grip strength retention.
+* **Objective:** Deliver maximal muscle loading across a full range of motion.
+* **Goal:** Protect musculoskeletal health to minimize post-flight recovery times.

+---

+## Manufacturing, Architecture & Components

+### Eddy Current Brake
+* Utilizes electromagnetic forces induced via electrical currents in a conductive material to generate resistance.
+* Operates completely frictionless, eliminating mechanical wear and extending operational lifespans.
+* Impervious to extreme space-bound environmental conditions.

+### Electromagnet Control
+* Allows fully variable resistance profiles tailored dynamically to individual user baselines.
+* Resistance scales predictably with the current fed through the electromagnet array.

+### 7075-T7351 Aluminium Alloy
+* High strength-to-weight ratio with superior fatigue and stress-corrosion-cracking resistance.
+* Selected as the primary substrate for the main structural body.

+### Tension Load Cell
+* Converts raw pulling force into a measurable electrical signal.
+* Integrated into the handgrip assembly to capture real-time force and power metrics, closing the feedback loop with the Eddy Current Brake.

+### Aerospace-Grade Titanium Alloy Bolts
+* Non-magnetic fasteners that do not interfere with the electromagnetic fields of the braking system.
+* Paired with nylon-insert locknuts to prevent vibrational loosening.
+* Replaces welding to completely preserve the critical T7351 heat-treatment properties of the aluminium frame.

+---

+## Risk Management & Safety Engineering

+* **Joule Heating Mitigation:** High-current flow through the Eddy Current Brake induces conversion of electrical energy to thermal energy.
+Future iterations require active cooling blocks paired with a hardware-level emergency current cut-off to shield users from excess heat.
+* **Control Loop Redundancy:** Closed-loop systems carry the risk of algorithm overshooting.
+Rigorous physical testing profiles must be paired with mechanical safety relief overrides to prevent dangerous structural overloading if the machine learning calculations error out.

+---

+## Expert Feedback & Acknowledgements

+This project would not have progressed nearly as much without the help of various individuals, labs and companies who offered their feedback and advice.

+I would like to thank the following:

+* **Dr Maria Parkes** | *Principal Teaching Fellow & BME Programme Lead, Department of Bioengineering, Imperial College London*

+* **Dr Davide Piaggio** | *Assistant Professor in Biomedical Engineering, School of Engineering, University of Warwick*

+* **May Orogi** | *Arxfit*

+---

+### Project Status Note
+*The physical hardware development of this project was paused due to the high financial costs associated with aerospace-grade manufacturing processes and specialist components.
+The machine learning control script and architectural research are preserved openly in this repository as an active portfolio piece.*

 ## Awards & Competition Recognition

 This project was entered into the Big Bang Competition and the TeenTech Awards, receiving appraisal from judging panels, veteran aerospace engineers, and industry experts.